 The process of linking a CRM platform to various applications is known as CRM software integration.
 Its primary goal is to transfer data between the CRM platform and the applications.

 It stores correct data from your business software to provide you with a complete picture of your organization and customers.

 It allows for task automation through process automation.
 It eliminates the need to switch back and forth between CRM platforms and apps.

-Video conferencing is a cloud-based phone tool that allows people in various places to hold face-to-face meetings without having to go to the same place.
+Audio conferencing is a cloud-based phone tool that allows people in various places to hold audio meetings without having to go to the same place.

 Since it reduces the time, money, and headaches involved with business travel, this technology is useful for business users in distant cities or even other nations.
 Routine meetings, business negotiations, and job interviews are all possible with video conferencing.